RMimo/Projects/Advanced RAG.md

 4. **Inefficient Handling of Large-Scale Data**
    - Standard retrieval methods can be inefficient at scale, making it challenging for Naive RAG to manage large datasets.
 This can cause delays in finding relevant documents or result in critical information being missed due to ineffective indexing.

+5. **Lack of Robustness and Adaptability**
+   - Naive RAG lacks mechanisms to handle ambiguous or complex queries effectively.
+When queries contain multiple or nuanced questions, Naive RAG struggles to adapt, often failing to provide comprehensive answers due to its limited flexibility.